 Shoe Fit… we see it far too often where it has gone wrong.

-To get it right is like it some sort of 'dark art' that has been lost in the skill of helping someone to find a comfy pair of shoes.
-It gives retailers a bad name, a profession that used to be honorable and born of skill and ensuring you offer the best options to fulfill someones need or requirement.
+To get it right is like it some sort of ‘dark art’ that has been lost in the skill of helping someone to find a comfy pair of shoes.
+It gives retailers a bad name, a profession that used to be honourable and born of skill and ensures you offer the best options to fulfil someone’s need or requirement.

 Shoe to foot fit is one of those skills.
 Yet we continually see feet that are spilling out of the side of a shoe or with not enough room between the end of the longest toe and the end of the shoe.
 We see high insteps that are just leaving laces and uppers straining.
 It’s not just a matter of width either.